Back to All Events

 See the full event recap from last year HERE.

-Hosted by Winter Waters and the Oregon Ocean Cluster in close partnership with Ecotrust, Oregon Kelp Alliance, Oregon State University’s Food Labs and many other friends, this community-building event inspired lively dialogues about interconnected ecosystems, circular economies, and complex food supply chains.
+Hosted by Winter Waters and the Oregon Ocean Cluster in close partnership with Ecotrust, Oregon Kelp Alliance, Oregon State University’s Food Labs, New Seasons Market, and many other friends, this community-building event inspired lively dialogues about interconnected ecosystems, circular economies, and complex food supply chains.
 Adopting an “unconference” model and approach allowed us to creatively explore how redefining the use and restoration of our ocean resources can ignite a better future for all.
 Thank you to Travel Oregon, for your support.

-Make sure you’re signed up for our newsletter to be the first to learn about the details + ticketing information.
+Make sure you’re signed up for our newsletter.

 Outcomes of the 2025 Blue Foods Forum in action!